 Shauna E. Woods’ practice focuses on litigation, counseling, and dispute resolution in complex business disputes.
-She has successfully resolved real estate, antitrust, intellectual property, trade secret, contract, securities, and employment disputes in state and federal courts for clients across various industries, including makeup manufacturing, small cell infrastructure, hotel management, and lock manufacturing.
+She has successfully resolved white collar, real estate, antitrust, intellectual property, trade secret, contract, securities, and employment disputes in state and federal courts for clients across various industries, including the entertainment industry, makeup manufacturing, small cell infrastructure, hotel management, and lock manufacturing.
 Ms. Woods has appeared and argued in numerous cases before state and federal trial courts.
 She also has provided pro bono representation to tenants seeking better living conditions and undocumented immigrants applying for asylum and Special Immigrant Juvenile Status (SIJS).

 Duke University School of Law, J.D., 2014

 University of California, Santa Barbara, B.A., History, 2010

 - Cum laude, Departmental Distinction

 - Recipient of the Dick Cook Award for Outstanding Research

 - U.S. District Court, Central District of California

 - Served as the lead associate in the defense of a lock manufacturer in antitrust litigation that was filed by a competitor.

 - Served as the lead associate in the defense of an employer, which favorably settled a wrongful termination lawsuit that was filed by a former employee.